dafyddcrosby/docs.daveops.net/ruby.md

 - [3.1](https://www.ruby-lang.org/en/news/2021/12/25/ruby-3-1-0-released/)
   - [YJIT](https://github.com/ruby/ruby/pull/4992) (looks to get some excellent speed improvements in)
-    - Moreover, what *really* impresses me is how quickly Maxime was welcomed into the core community and YJIT merged into the upstream.
+    - Moreover, what *really* impressed me is how quickly Maxime was welcomed into the core community and YJIT merged into the upstream.
     - [Redmine: Proposal to merge YJIT](https://bugs.ruby-lang.org/issues/18229)
     - [Maxime's blog post](https://pointersgonewild.com/2021/06/02/yjit-building-a-new-jit-compiler-inside-cruby/)
   - [New debugger](https://github.com/ruby/debug)